Chaplain Washington and Harry Laderman Bridges

 The Chaplain Washington Memorial Bridge and the Harry Laderman Memorial Bridge are a pair of bridges on the New Jersey Turnpike (Interstate 95) crossing the Passaic River in northeastern New Jersey.
-Unlike most twin bridges, each bridge carries traffic in both directions.
-The 1952 Washington Bridge carries the eastern spur of the Turnpike while the 1970 Laderman Bridge carries its western spur; the two spurs split just south of the bridges.
+Unlike most twin bridges, each bridge carries traffic in both directions: the 1952 Washington Bridge carries the eastern spur of the Turnpike while the 1970 Laderman Bridge carries its western spur.
+The two spurs split just south of the bridges, run adjacent over the river crossing, and then diverge just north of it.